Ashley Roberts Dazzles In Sheer Sparkly Plunge Dress With Matching Knee-High Stockings

 Ashley Roberts, who is one-fifth of the successful girl group The Pussycat Dolls, took to Instagram to update fans with a series of new pics of herself.
 The "Jai Ho!
 (You Are My Destiny)" hitmaker has participated in a shoot and is using the social media platform to show off the stunning snaps.

 The multiplatinum-selling singer stunned in a sheer black dress that was covered in sparkles.
 The item of clothing was fairly low-cut and displayed her decolletage.
 The see-through number fell above her upper thigh and featured thin straps.
 Roberts wrapped a matching scarf around her neck and teamed the look with knee-high stockings.
 She completed her ensemble with high heels that gave her some extra height.
 Roberts pulled her locks off her face and tied her blond hair up.
-She the accessories to a bare minimum and wore small stud earrings.
+She kept the accessories to a bare minimum and wore small stud earrings.

 The 39-year-old treated her followers to four images within one post.

 In the first shot, Roberts was captured side-on while crouching down.
-She gazed over her shoulder to the left and sported a mouth-open expression.
+She gazed over her shoulder to the left and sported an open-mouth expression.
 The entertainer rested her arms in between her legs, making the pose look effortless.

 In the next slide, Roberts was snapped from head-to-toe with her arms raised above her head.
 She looked down to the ground and pushed her left hip out.